 A visit to The Springs Cinema & Taphouse is no ordinary trip to the movies.
-The venue showcases the latest films in freshly updated theaters, and features a full taphouse–so while you catch a movie, you can also treat dad to a delicious libation.
+The venue showcases the latest films in recently updated theaters with reclining seats, and features a full taphouse–so while you catch a movie, you can also treat dad to a delicious libation.
 The taphouse has an extensive beer list sourced from breweries all over the world, including plenty of locally-crafted microbrews.
 They also have a variety of wines and cocktails as well as a menu of elevated theater snacks.

 3. Plan a Picnic in a Park

-With 16 different city parks, there’s plenty of green space in the city, which makes it easy to spend Father’s Day soaking up the summer sunshine.
+With more than 16 different city parks, there’s plenty of green space to spend Father’s Day soaking up the summer sunshine.
 Spread a picnic blanket beside the Chattahoochee River at Morgan Falls Overlook Park, explore the inventive playground at the Abernathy Greenway Linear Park, combine a family-friendly hike with an alfresco lunch at the historic Island Ford in the Chattahoochee River National Recreation Area, or cool off on the splash pad at City Green.

-Before you head out, be sure to pack a picnic spread loaded with dad’s favorite snacks.
-For a tasty Father’s Day treat, grab a box of artfully-crafted donuts at DaVinci’s Donuts, pick up freshly baked baguettes or sandwiches to-go at Café Vendôme, or load up on delicious gluten-free goodies, like muffins and croissants, at Zambawango.
+Before you head out, be sure to pack a picnic basket with all of dad’s favorite snacks.
+For a tasty Father’s Day treat, grab a box of artfully-crafted donuts from DaVinci’s Donuts, pick up freshly baked baguettes or sandwiches to-go at Café Vendôme, or load up on delicious goodies, like cupcakes, brownies, and cookies, at Henri's Bakery & Cafe.

-4. Challenge Dad at Battle & Brew or Stars and Strikes
+4. Challenge Dad at Battle & Brew or Bury The Hatchet

 What’s better than a family game night?
-Spend a fun-filled Father’s Day challenging dad to a little friendly competition at local spots like Battle & Brew or Stars and Strikes.
+Spend a fun-filled Father’s Day challenging dad to a little friendly competition at local spots like Battle & Brew or Bury The Hatchet.
 A video game themed restaurant sure to delight gaming enthusiasts of all ages, Battle & Brew offers a wide array of options, including racing simulators, television-centered gaming stations, and nostalgic arcade games, along with more than 100 different board games.
-The restaurant’s family-friendly menu also features classics like cheesesteaks, burgers, and house-made desserts, along with an extensive selection of cocktails and craft beers.
+The restaurant’s menu features classics like cheesesteaks, burgers, and house-made desserts, along with an extensive selection of cocktails and craft beers.

 5. Treat Dad to Brunch, Lunch, or Dinner